 These six rules must be programmed into a token for it to be considered ERC20.
-It’s not hard to see why: without clear instructions for these rules or standards, the token wouldn’t be able to interact with smart contracts effectively, and all kinds of problems might arise.
+Without clear instructions for these rules or standards, the token wouldn’t be able to interact with smart contracts effectively, which could cause numerous issues.

 The Importance and Impact of ERC20

-The ERC20 standard made many initial coin offerings (ICOs) possible in recent years.
-The standard makes it easy for developers to create decentralized applications (dApps) on Ethereum.
-The whole process becomes streamlined when adhering to ERC20.
+The ERC20 standard made many initial coin offerings (ICOs) possible in recent years, and the standard makes it easy for developers to create decentralized applications (dApps) on Ethereum.

-The standard makes implementing new tokens simpler for developers since there is a standard protocol to follow.
+To be more explicit, the standard makes implementing new tokens simpler for developers of decentralized applications (dApps) since there is a standard protocol to follow.
 ERC20 tokens can be made to offer high liquidity, and smart contract transactions are thought to be low-risk if the programming is done correctly.

 How to Store ERC20 Tokens

 To hold ERC20 tokens, users need an ERC20 wallet, as with any other crypto.
-The key is to make sure that the crypto wallet supports tokens of this nature.
-Fortunately, some wallets have been designed for the purpose of storing ETH and ERC20 tokens, including:
+But what’s important is to make sure that the crypto wallet in question supports tokens of this nature.
+Fortunately, some wallets have been specifically designed for the purpose of storing ETH and ERC20 tokens, including:

 • Trust Wallet